bjornharrtell/jsts/foss4g/2016/jsts.md

 * ESTree to JavaScript (Astring) <!-- .element: class="fragment" -->

 Note:
 To be able to do transpilation I would need a representation for Java.
-First I found Javaparser which is a very nice AST parser for Java, but after some experimentation I realized it missed a critical feature which was type binding information.

-So I looked for alternatives and realized there must be both Java syntax tree parser and type binding information in an integrated development environment like Eclipse to provide code completion and syntax checking.
+After some searching I realized there must be both Java syntax tree parser and type binding information in an integrated development environment like Eclipse to provide code completion and syntax checking.
+It's perhaps not the normal use of the Eclipse platform, but it can be used as a stand alone tool to parse Java without the GUI parts of Eclipse.

-The result was java2estree, a tool I wrote to translate Java into ESTree JSON.
-I wrote jsts2estree in Scala, which by the way probably is my favourite language.
-With Scala I was able to define the whole ESTree specification in a serialisable structure with only 327 LOC and the code looks alot like the specification itself.
-To serialize the in memory structure into JSON I used the Java library Jackson, essentially making that a one liner.
+The result was java2estree.
+I wrote jsts2estree in Scala, which is probably is my favourite language.
+With Scala I was able to define the ESTree specification in about 300 lines of code looking alot like the specification itself.
+To serialize the in memory structure into JSON I used the Java library Jackson.

 I also needed a tool to turn ESTree JSON into JavaScript.
 There are many such tools available, the one I use is called Astring.